Bolazcoding/recipe-page/README.md

 ### The challenge

--This project tested my skills in box-model, using margin, padding, media queries to make the card responsive.
+-This project tested my skills in box-model, using margin, padding, media queries to make the recipe page responsive.

 ### Screenshot